awiegel/CuraBlender/Blender/Documentation/Documentation.md

 **File conversion vs. manual processing:** \
 Reading/Writing a BLEND file is not done by manually processing the mesh data, but by converting it to a prechosen file type. \
 Processing the mesh data manually wouldn't make much sense, because it is very error-prone. \
-Therefor this plugin uses blender to convert BLEND files to the desired file type and vice versa. \
+Therefore this plugin uses blender to convert BLEND files to the desired file type and vice versa. \
 Every process is an instance of blender inside a `silent` shell.
-This shell does everything in background without the user noticing it.
+This shell does everything in background without the user noticing it. \
+The temporary file is created in the same directory as the original file.
+This is done for simplicity reasons. \
+Another option would be to save those temporary files in any other directory like %appdata%.

 <br/>